How to Save on Moving Costs to New York City: Guide

 There have been cases where people have gotten all their belongings stolen by fake moving companies before.

-There also have been cases where faux movers held peoples’ goods for ransom until they agree to pay a far higher price than they were quoted.
+There also have been cases where faux movers held peoples' goods for ransom until they agreed to pay a far higher price than quoted.

-Scary, isn’t it?
-Well, it’s reality.
-Moving scams do exist and they can cost you serious money.
+Scary.
+Well, it's reality.
+Moving scams do exist, and they can cost you serious money.

-The best way to avoid moving scams is to look for companies that are licensed by the US Department of Transportation and have good ratings with the Better Business Bureau.
+The best way to avoid moving scams is to look for companies licensed by the US Department of Transportation and with good ratings with the Better Business Bureau.

 If you aren't sure whether movers are worth it, ask if they are licensed, insured, and bonded.
 Good movers will be.
 Bad ones won't be.